react-native-google-signin/docs/docs/errors.md

 # Error handling

-When `catch`ing errors thrown by the library, it's strongly recommended not to immediately present them using the [`Alert` module](https://reactnative.dev/docs/alert).
+When catching and handling errors thrown by the library, it's strongly recommended not to immediately present them using the [`Alert` module](https://reactnative.dev/docs/alert).
 This is because on Android, when transitioning from the Google Sign-In flow to your app, the current [Activity](https://developer.android.com/reference/android/app/Activity) may be `null` which would cause the alert call to be a noop.
 You can work around this by presenting the alert after a delay, or handling the error differently.

 ### `isErrorWithCode(value)`